-All the above translate to a main unit weighting approximately 7kg.
+All the above translates to a main unit weighing approximately 7kg.
 Really nice!

 The remote is a brand new one for the Zappiti Pro 4K HDR range.
 It is very similar to the one we found in the Dune HD Pro 4K model.
-It is big enough, comfortable, with numeric keys and with a back light option.
-In contrary to the rest of the Zappiti remotes this one is a lot prettier, less bulkier and enabling back light requires only a press of a dedicated button.
-Pressing it once again turns the back light off.
-We certainly prefer this way over the auto enable for a few seconds one usually found in cheaper options.
+It is big enough, comfortable, with numeric keys and with a backlight option.
+In contrary to the rest of the Zappiti remotes this one is a lot prettier, less bulky and enabling backlight requires only a press of a dedicated button.
+Pressing it once again turns the backlight off.
+We certainly prefer this way over the auto-enable for a few seconds one usually found in cheaper options.
 There are also programmable keys and the IR range is superb with the implementation of a wide range IR sensor.
 There will be no need for precise targeting.
 It is the first time where we really didn’t miss BT connectivity.

 Menus – Settings